doooby/D3ObyTCPServer/README.md

 response = socket.gets # '[5|-1]I can hear you!
 Can you hear me?'
 ```

-###Remote-hosted server (since v0.3)
+###2)Remote-hosted server (since v0.3)
-Run a server as it is within a gem.
+Run a server as it is within the gem.
 Though you may wanth to customize a trier by inheriting from a AccessTrier class.
 ```ruby
 server = D3ObyTCPServer.new host_access_trier: AccessTrier.new
 server.start
 ```
 On client you need to implement a tcp socket with a-like client and a host logic.
 Guest connection is processed by a remote host via ijuncted communication.
 The convenience of this approach is that all host-guest logic is implemented at your own, what may be a whatever application with whatever technology supporting TCP/IP Sockets.
-####1) Host-client and other clients:
+####a) Host-client and other clients:
 (A ruby example what would a chat a-like app look like inside)
 ```ruby
 host_socket = TCPSocket.new ip, port